awsdocs/aws-app-mesh-user-guide/doc_source/envoy-config.md

 `XRAY_SAMPLING_RULE_MANIFEST`
 Specify a file path in the Envoy container file system to configure the localized custom sampling rules for the X\-Ray tracer\.
 For more information, see [Sampling rules](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-go-configuration.html#xray-sdk-go-configuration-sampling) in the *AWS X\-Ray Developer Guide*\.
 This variable is supported with Envoy images of version `v1.19.1.0-prod` and later\.

+`XRAY_SEGMENT_NAME`
+Specify a segment name for traces to override the default X\-Ray segment name\.
+By default this value will be set as `mesh/resourceName`\.
+This variable is supported with Envoy image version `v1.23.1.0-prod` or later\.

 #### Datadog tracing variables<a name="datadog-tracing"></a>

 The following environment variables help you configure App Mesh with the Datadog agent tracer\.
 For more information, see [Agent Configuration](https://docs.datadoghq.com/tracing/send_traces/) in the Datadog documentation\.